 The historic performance score is calculated upstream of the market clearing process as discussed in PJM Manual 12: Balancing Operations, Section 4.5.5 Disqualification and Requalification of a Resource.
 If the daily historic performance scores for an operating day are not available due to a system failure or other issue that affects the calculation of the historic performance scores for all resources, the latest available historic performance scores from the last three days is used.
-If no historic performance scores are available from the last three days, then the latest available regulation qualification or regulation requalification test score for each resource by signal type is used.
+If no historic performance scores are available from the last three days, then a default value of 1 is used.